 As both a parent and an educator, I’ve learned that one of the best things you can do for a child is introduce them to music at a young age.
 It has so many benefits, including helping to develop critical thinking, problem solving, and social skills, as well as learning in all other areas.
 Not to mention it’s a lot of fun for younger children and rewarding for the older ones.

 And the perfect complement to music?
 Yoga .
 It’s active yet focused, and helps children improve their physical awareness, balance, and stress management, which is so important in today’s fast-paced, highly-scheduled world.

 Either is wonderful on its own, but combined yoga and music set the foundation for a lifetime of joy and satisfaction – which is what we aim to provide for your child through our classes.

-Set the Tone is a creative space in the Upper Beach area of Toronto, where children from six months to 12 years of age can discover and learn both yoga and music.
+Set the Tone is a creative space in the Upper Beach area of Toronto, where children can discover and learn both yoga and music.

 Classes run Mondays, Tuesdays, and Saturdays out of a beautiful home-based space at Kingston Road and Victoria Park.
 They are creative, engaging, and lots of fun.

 I began teaching music 21 years ago on beautiful Cape Breton Island.
 I loved it, but was experiencing some serious physical pain (playing the piano while turning awkwardly to direct students will do that!)

 In my search for relief, I discovered the practice of yoga, which alleviated my discomfort and, over the years, has been the catalyst to create and live the life of my dreams.
 In 2010, I became a certified yoga teacher.